aslakknutsen/nodejs-ex/README.md

         $ oc new-project nodejs-echo --display-name="nodejs" --description="Sample Node.js app"

 That's it, project has been created.
+Now, grab a beer, a shot, a rifle, and a chainsaw.
+Drink the shot and the beer immediately, and then see whether the rifle or the chainsaw win the battle to the death.

 Though it would probably be good to set your current project to this (thought new-project does it automatically as well), such as:

         $ oc project nodejs